nlewo/niv/README.md

   -v,--version VERSION     Equivalent to --attribute version=<VERSION>
   -t,--template URL        Used during 'update' when building URL.
 Occurrences
                            of <foo> are replaced with attribute 'foo'.
+  -f,--fetcher FETCHER     The fetcher used by Nix at evaluation time.
+Value can
+                           be either 'fetchurl' or 'fetchTarball'.
+If not set, value is inferred from the suffix of the URL.
   -h,--help                Show this help text

 ```